MicrosoftDocs/xamarin-docs/docs/get-started/quickstarts/styling.md

 In this quickstart, you learned how to:

-- Style a Xamarin.Forms application using XAML styles.
+- Style a Xamarin.Forms Shell application using XAML styles.
+- Use XAML Hot Reload to see UI changes without rebuilding your application.

-To learn more about the fundamentals of application development using Xamarin.Forms, continue to the quickstart deep dive.
+To learn more about the fundamentals of application development using Xamarin.Forms Shell, continue to the quickstart deep dive.

 > [!div class="nextstepaction"]
 > [Next](deepdive.md)